pnoulis/warlocks/README.md

 # About

-Warlocks is a multiplayer point and click and game for the web.
+Warlocks is a point-and-click multiplayer game for the web inspired by Dota1 mod map `warlock brawl`.

 ## Usage